Betsy A. Fischer and Associates, LLC

 Whether you need documents for a relocation of a minor child, an ex parte petition for custody, or other family law matters such as divorce, support, or custody agreements, our attorneys can guide you through the documentation process with clarity and precision.
 Our goal is to help you manage the paperwork so you can focus on your case.

 *Please note that this service is limited to document preparation and does not include legal representation or advice.
 It is intended for individuals who feel comfortable representing themselves in court but need assistance in preparing the required legal documents.
-Our office can only prepare documents for cases in the State of Louisiana.*
+Our office can only prepare documents for cases in the State of Louisiana.
+This service is only for the preparation of family law documents.*

 We are ready to help you.